Giving Up My Right To Be Angry

 19 Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; 20 for the anger of man does not produce the righteousness of God.
 21 Therefore put away all filthiness and rampant wickedness and receive with meekness the implanted word, which is able to save your souls.

 James holds nothing back in pastoral guidance.
-And at first blush, it would seem that if you were to find yourself getting angry, then you were automatically guilty of committing sin.
+And at first blush, it would seem that if you were to find yourself getting angry, then you were automatically guilty of sinning.
 But that’s not necessarily true.

 The interpretive key is found in two phrases: “produce the righteousness of God” and “therefore put away.”
 The anger James has in mind is easily traced to those violent outbursts resulting from egotistical selfishness arising out of not getting one’s way.

 And when we do this, we are not acting or behaving according to God’s character or His righteousness.
 In a sense, James is pointing us back to the ultimate ethical standard, God the Father.
 So James tells us to actively work to “put off” that behavior by preaching the gospel to ourselves over and over again.

 We need to learn and remember this lesson.
 Just because you have “the right” to feel angry, does not necessarily mean that you should.
 James tells us to learn to control your anger through the lens of Jesus Christ.